tildetown/tildemush-docs/README.md

 introduction to tildemush, understanding the interface, using tildemush, and the WITCH scripting language.

+If you are looking for a testing or developing environment, see [vilmibm](https://github.com/vilmibm)'s notes [here](https://github.com/vilmibm/tildemush)

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**